shzlw/poli/docs/report.md

 * year=2019

   Optional.
 Year is the query parameter.
 2019 is the value.
-Any components that use :year parameter in the query will be reactive.
+Any components that use :year parameter in the query will become reactive.

   For example:
   ```sql